 Substance Use in Adolescents: Basics for Health Educators

-ACT for Youth: This webinar was presented by Dr. Taylor Starr to Comprehensive Adolescent Pregnancy Prevention providers in 2016.
-It includes discussion of trends, risk and protective factors, stages of substance use, facts about commonly used substances, and a framework for talking to teens.
+ACT for Youth: In this 2019 webinar, Dr. Taylor Starr discusses trends, risk and protective factors, stages of substance use, facts about commonly used substances, and a framework for talking to teens.

 HealthTalk.org: Advice to young people about drugs and alcohol

 University of Oxford: In these video clips, youth in the UK call on their own experiences to offer advice about alcohol and drugs.